Gilmara-Git/Launchbase-Bootcamp-at-Rocketseat/starting with Backend/aulasparticules-4.5/README.md

 This is a project is about building a Web Application - Teachers and Students.

 ## Learning Objectives
-This part of the project was about creating "routes" to "store" edted teachers' data and to "delete" teachers' data.
+This part of the project was about creating "routes" to "store" edited teachers' data and to "delete" teachers' data.

 To store data, Http method PUT was used: